guychouk/simple-isomorphic-webapp/README.md

 ## Development
 - Run `nvm use` to set the proper Node.js version (12.18).
 - Run `npm install`.
 - Run `npm run dev`.
-This sets up the dev server and the mongodb Docker container.
+This sets up the webpack dev server and the mongodb Docker container.

 The server is listening on `localhost:8081`.
-The mongodb instance is listening on `localhost:27018`.
+The mongodb container is listening on `localhost:27018`.